 1. Funk drum pattern

-Next add closed high hats on eighth notes, with an open hat on the last eighth note.
+Next, add closed high hats on these eighth notes, with an open hat on the last eighth note.

-This gives us a basic drum beat, but it’s lacking that funk flavor that makes it truly authentic.
-So far we have everything played perfectly straight, and to inject some groove we need some swung 16th notes.
+This gives us a basic drum beat, but it’s lacking that funk flavour that makes it truly authentic.
+So far, we have everything played perfectly straight, and to inject some groove, we need some swung 16th notes.
 Add closed pedal hats slightly after 1.2.4 and 1.3.2 to give them that swing that makes the beat feel danceable.

 Let’s layer these hats up with some snares with the same timing.
 We want these snares to be quieter than the main snare hits, so turn their velocity down to around 75 or so.
 These “ghost snares” really enhance the funky feel of the beat, and give it that head-nodding groove you need.